shovon/lessc/README.md

+# Attention: I'm looking for a new maintainer

+I no longer want to work on this project anymore.
+I use Bower and a dynamic compiler to help me develop projects that use LESS.
+I don't see the need for this anymore.

 # lessc

 This Jam package will allow your web app to load LESS files, compile them to CSS, and apply the styles to your page, on the file.